top of page

 “What are you talking about?”

-“Your ‘Fat Old Dude in his bright light shack’…I don’t think he’s showered in weeks…I can smell him from here…”
+“Your ‘Fat Old Dude in the bright light shack’…Honestly I don’t think he’s showered in weeks…I smell something weird…”

 “Babe, you can’t smell through binoculars…put ‘em down, come back to bed, and say g’night to your AARP crush.”

-“Given Netflix, chilling with you or playing Rear Window with The Professor I choose the latter.
+“Given Netflix, chilling with you or simulating Rear Window with The Professor I choose the latter.
 It was the best class in college and some of the only things I remember came out of his mouth.
 He dissected my essays when anyone else would have fast fucked them over and given me an A; he voraciously cared about making me better.
 I felt him molding me into the research scholar I could have become and never…”

 “You’re so fucked up…”